 Believe me, he hasn't.

-He's new, he's young, he's Hispanic, and they went after him, and they said, This is a guy if we get him on our team, can help sell this because he's a conservative, he's got credibility.
+And they said, this is a guy, if we get him on our team, can help sell this because he's a conservative.

-My uh best analysis here.
+My best analysis here.

-Uh but uh the Daily Caller, no, you're right.
+But the Daily Caller, no, you're right.

-The Daily Caller, and it was in April of this year, said that in a Spanish interview, Marco Rubio says it's important not to cancel Obama's executive amnesty.
+The Daily Caller, it was in April of this year, said that in a Spanish interview, Marco Rubio says it's important not to cancel Obama's executive amnesty.

-Uh I did not know that.
+I did not know that.

 You have alerted me to something I did not know that happened, but I do know that he's taken heat for being part of the gang of eight.

-And Marco, he got some great reviews last time.
+And Marco, he got some great reviews last night, but look, it's like anything else, Charles.

 It's still early.

-It's not like the elections tomorrow and somebody's blown an opportunity.
+It's not like the election's tomorrow and somebody's blown an opportunity.

 Everybody needs to get to chill here.

-Last night, last night, CNN obviously wanted to pit Trump against Jeb.
+You can be confident that it will last night, last night, CNN obviously wanted to pit Trump against Jeb.

-And then Carly Fiorina kind of screwed that plan up, but CNN went with it.
+And then Carly Fiorina kind of screwed that plan up, but CNN went with it because it still fit the bill.

 No, no, no, no.